-Once you’ve formulated a loose editorial calendar, you’ll probably find you’re much less overwhelmed by the thought of actually creating content.
+Once you’ve formulated a loose content marketing editorial calendar, you’ll probably find you’re much less overwhelmed by the thought of actually creating content.

 Swipe, Swipe, Swipe

-Imitation may be the sincerest form of flattery, but the real purpose of a swipe file is to act as a launch pad for your own creativity.
-By collecting content that resonates with you or your colleagues, you’ll be creating a pool of inspiration when your own creative well has run dry.
+Imitation may be the sincerest form of flattery, but the real purpose of a swipe file is to act as a launch pad for your creative content marketing engine.
+By collecting content that resonates with you or your colleagues, you’ll be building a pool of inspiration when your own creative well has run dry.

 Want to write a blog post on future trends in your industry?
 What have your peers written on the topic?
 What do you think they missed or got plain wrong?
 What do the most-shared articles on the topic have in common?
 What new perspective can you provide?
 What type of tone and graphics best fit the topic?
 And, perhaps most importantly, what was audience reaction?

-Once you peruse your swipe file, you’ll be armed with the information you need to make your content compelling and on-trend.
+Once you have your swipe file, you’ll be armed with the information you need to make your content compelling and on-trend.

 Everything Old Is New Again

-If you have existing content, have you checked your analytics lately?
+Have you checked your analytics on your past content lately?
 If not, you might be surprised to learn that a big chunk of your new visitors are coming to your site to read “old” content.